 The UTP’s Trade and Quote Feeds

 Since the securities listed on Nasdaq can be quoted and traded from any US exchange, Nasdaq established the Unlimited Trading Privileges (UTP) Plan to outline the consolidation and distribution of that data through one centralized resource, the SIP.
 The quotes and trades are primarily delineated according to two feeds, the UTP Quotation Data Feed (UQDF) and the UTP Trade Data Feed (UTDF).
-UTP also manages a small-cap, over-the-counter securities feed, the OTC Montage Data Feed; however, this feed has applicability limited to the niche of Nasdaq-listed, OTC, US equities.
+UTP also manages some over-the-counter securities feeds, including the OTC Montage Data Feed and FINRA’s BBDS and TDDS feeds.

 By design, the quote feed, UQDF, provides traders a straightforward view of a national best bid and offer (NBBO).
 Along with the UTDF feed, these SIP feeds are collectively considered level 1 or the top-of-book.
 In turn, the multiple price levels of level 2 data are omitted.
 So, while the best bid and ask from each market venue is reported, the SIP feeds have the inherent tradeoff of limited bids and asks, and thereby, view of market liquidity.

 While the usage of NBBO and last sale market data may seem limiting for many traders—particularly algorithmic traders—the SIP feeds provide value for certain trading applications.
 Strategies that don’t prioritize alpha generation and instead look to multi-asset hedging or to reduce market impact of large orders can be executed sufficiently with best bid and ask data.
 Additionally, middle office applications that require snapshots instead of in-depth recordings of every tick can be satisfied by the SIP’s feed depth.

 UTP and the National Market System Plan